mesosphere/dcos-commons/docs/pages/developer-guide.md

 ZONE: us-west-2a
 ```

 Services may choose to use this information to enable rack awareness.
-When doing so, they should use placement rules to ensure that their pods are appropriately placed withing regions and zones.
+Users may then configure [placement rules](#placement-rules) to ensure that their pods are appropriately placed within specific regions and zones, or distributed across those regions and zones.
 Apply placement constraints against regions and zones by referencing `@region` and `@zone` keys.
 For example:

 ```
 @zone:GROUP_BY:2
 ```

 The placement rule above would apply the `GROUP_BY` operator to zones.

+## Regions (beta)

 The SDK allows region-aware scheduling as a beta feature.
-It may be enabled by setting the environment variable `ALLOW_REGION_AWARENESS` to `true`.
+Enable it by setting the environment variable `ALLOW_REGION_AWARENESS` to `true`.
 Once enabled, placement rules can be written that reference the `@region` key.

 ```
 @region:IS:us-west-2